Instamotion/im-components/.changeset/weak-students-doubt.md

 ---
-'@im-ui/dropdown': minor
+'@im-ui/dropdown': patch
 ---

-Updated docs for the dropdown component
+Updated docs for the dropdown component.
+Even more docs.